MasterOfPoppets/MasterOfPoppets.github.io/src/content/pages/about.md

 After university he quickly got a job with [GBST](http://gbst.com/) where his solid technical skills were quickly recognised and he was tasked with dragging their existing web application into the 21st Century.
 Eventually, after 8 years and lots of cups of coffee, it was time to move on.
-So with a solid framework in place and a worth successor trained up, he decided to take a short career break to evaluate options and decide on where the future lay.
+So with a solid framework in place and a worthy successor trained up, he decided to take a short career break to evaluate options and decide on where the future lay.

 It was then that he discovered the wonderful world of full stack Javascript.